DennisHeimbigner/ttm/INSTALL.md

 1. C
 2. Python

+There is also an obsolete Java implementation.
+It needs to be updated to match the other implementations.

 ### 1. C Interpreter

 The C interpreter is constructed using the file ttm.c plus a number of .h include files.
 A Makefile exists to create ttm.exe.
-Use of CMake will be attempted in the future.
+A CMakeLists.txt builder also is provided, but note that it is invoked using "cmake*" rules in the "ttm/src/C/Makefile".

 As an aside, there is a rule in src/C/Makefile to create a single source file -- named unityttm.c -- by replacing the "#include" files with the corresponding file.